zvitop/enron/README.md

 3. A visualization that shows, for the people in (1), the number of unique people/email addresses who contacted them over the same time period.

+The code can be run by invoking the following from the commandline:
+Rscript summarize-enron.R enron-event-history-all.csv